helium/HIP/0019-third-party-manufacturers/TEMPLATE.md

 * Which security (swarm) element are you using?
 * Which LoRa chipset are you planning to use in your gateway (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57)
 * We recommend you don't use the SX1301 in new designs
+* If you have been approved by the MOC for a previous Hotspot, how is your new design different, if at all?
 * Where are you sourcing your components from?
 * How many radio modules/ concentrators can you procure?